Keyfactor/azure-appgateway-orchestrator/docs/appgwbin.md

 ## Certificate Store Type Configuration

 The recommended method for creating the `AppGwBin` Certificate Store Type is to use [kfutil](https://github.com/Keyfactor/kfutil).
-After installing, use the following command to create the `` Certificate Store Type:
+After installing, use the following command to create the `AppGwBin` Certificate Store Type:

 ```shell
 kfutil store-types create AppGwBin